 Whether you’ve been practicing yoga for a few days or a few years as a hot yoga teacher, gloves can be a great addition to your yoga workout gear.
 The best yoga gloves help improve your poses while reducing yoga wrist pain.

-Yoga gloves are still relatively uncommon—you won’t see them in too many studios or videos—but they offer myriad benefits and are worth checking out!
+Yoga gloves are still relatively uncommon.
+You won’t see them in too many studios or videos, but they offer myriad benefits and you should consider checking them out.
+One of their biggest advantages is that you can perform yoga without a mat!
+Folks who travel frequently will love to hear that news.

 What are yoga gloves?